matejsladek/CIL_street/documents/ideas.md

 - we can try [neural architecture search](https://arxiv.org/pdf/2003.11883v1.pdf)
 - MTL architecture using Sobel edge detection OR derivatives
 - double network with ce/surface loss + final network ith triple loss function (separate or end to end training)
-- should we resize the test images or split them in 4?

 # LOSSES